 Budd's Panamanian success attracted the attention of the Great Northern railroad's formidable president, James J. Hill.
 Budd's star rose quickly at the Great Northern, and at 40, he became the youngest chief executive of a railroad when he was named its president.

 At the Great Northern, Budd oversaw the construction of the 7.8-mile-long Cascade Tunnel in central Washington, the longest railroad tunnel in America at the time, and still one of the longest in the world.
 To build the tunnel, teams of workers bored through solid rock 24 hours a day, 7 days a week, for 35 months.
 The tunnel enabled trains to bypass some dangerous switchbacks in the mountainous area, and avoid avalanches.
-During the tunnel's construction, Budd installed stationary diesel engines to provide standby power to the workers underground.
+During the tunnel's construction, Budd installed stationary diesel engine to provide standby power to the workers underground.
 The engines were too heavy for use on a locomotive, but Budd was taken with their economy and dependability.

 As president of the Burlington, Budd would take another look at diesel power.
 The political climate of Franklin Roosevelt's administration, he said, fed his willingness for experimentation.
-Having campaigned in 1932 on a platform of social and public works programs designed to pull America out of the Depression, Roosevelt also promised rail-industry improvements.
+Having campaigned in 1932 on a platform of social and public works program designed to pull America out of the Depression, Roosevelt also promised rail-industry improvements.
 Joseph Eastman, Roosevelt's coordinator of transportation, said that in an effort to revive the railroad industry, Washington might be willing to relax antitrust regulations to encourage experimentation with methods, materials, and new locomotives.

 A new locomotive was waiting to be born in Philadelphia.
 In September 1932 Budd took a demonstration ride on the E.G. Budd Manufacturing Company's stainless-steel gas-electric car.
 Edward Budd had been an auto-body manufacturer before the Depression, and the auto industry would continue to provide technological inspiration to the railroads.
 Impressed with Charles Kettering's diesel engine prototype at General Motors, Budd also admired Pullman's Railplane, an early streamlined motorcar designed by aviation engineer William B. Stout.
 After examining both the engine and the motorcar at the Chicago World's Fair in 1933, Ralph Budd asked Edward Budd to build him a streamlined stainless-steel train, and Kettering to supply the engine to power it.

 Budd wanted his new train to get the public's pulse racing.
 It did.
 Flying along the tracks at record-breaking speeds, the Burlington Zephyr attracted crowds wherever it went.
-Nothing did more for business that the fabled "Dusk-to-Dawn Run" of May 26, 1934, when the Zephyr traveled the 1,015 miles from Denver to Chicago in an astonishing 13 hours and five minutes.
+Nothing did more for business that the fabled "Dusk-to-Dawn" of May 26, 1934, when the Zephyr traveled the 1,015 miles from Denver to Chicago in an astonishing 13 hours and five minutes.
 By the end of the 1930s, passenger rail travel was fashionable again; Americans, like Chaucer's pilgrims, were inspired by the Zephyr.
 Yet despite Budd's accomplishments, passenger travel was never truly profitable; its lasting importance was as a public relations tool for an industry heavily regulated by government.